sobolevn/sobolevn.github.io/_posts/2019-03-10-enforcing-srp.md

 Congratulations, we now have [a well-known anti-pattern](https://martinfowler.com/bliki/FlagArgument.html) in our code.
 Do not use boolean flags.
 They are bad.

 Moreover, how do I test this function?
 Without this `logger.log` call it would be a perfectly testable pure function.
 Something goes in and I can predict what will go out.
 And now it is impure.
 To test that `logger.log` actually works I would have to mock it somehow and assert that log was created.

+You may argue that `logger` in `python` has a global configuration just for this case.
+But, it is a dirty solution to the same problem.

 Such a mess just because of a single line!
 The problem with this function is that it is hard to notice this double responsibility.
 If we rename this function from `calculate_price` to proper `calculate_and_log_price` it would become obvious that this function does not respect SRP.
 And the rule is that simple: if "correct and full" function name contains `and`, `or`, or `then` – it is a good candidate for refactoring.